Valloweaster: Plot

 On Halloween 2019, Jake (Andy Samberg) prepares the new Halloween Heist.
 Again, the participants will be on teams and will be handcuffed to their partner to avoid betrayals.
 Rosa (Stephanie Beatriz) is partnered with Scully (Joel McKinnon Miller), Amy (Melissa Fumero) is partnered with Boyle (Joe Lo Truglio), and Jake is partnered with Holt (Andre Braugher).
-Hitchcock (Dirk Blocker) is left out and Terry (Terry Crews) states he won't participate after his win in the previous heist.
+Hitchcock (Dirk Blocker) is left out and Terry (Terry Crews) states he will not participate after his win in the previous heist.
 The winners will receive "The Infinitude Gobbler" and will need to get three "Gems" by midnight to get it, all three gems will be in Bill's (Winston Story) pocket.

 Jake confesses to Holt that he rigged the election so he could be with Holt and that Rosa ends up with Scully.
 And Amy reveals to Boyle that she indirectly suggested the idea of teams to Jake, as she knows Jake and Holt are too stubborn to work with each other.
 Jake uses a smoke machine to cover the bullpen, which allows them to get the Gems from Bill.
 However, Jake trips over a chair and the gems fall from his hand.
 Holt then uses Cheddar to find the Gems but they discover that while he got the gems, Cheddar swallowed them in the process.
 Seeing that it will take time to get the Gems out, they decide to delay the Heist until the Gems are out and when the squad has a free day.

-On Valentine's Day 2020, and the Gems are put back in Bill's pocket.
+On Valentine's Day 2020, the Gems are put back in Bill's pocket.
 A group of florists start arriving and in the chaos, the Gems are taken by Rosa and Scully, who places them in his mouth.
 But again, the Gems are swallowed and the group waits until Easter Day to continue with the Heist.
-Due to health concerns, Scully drops out and Rosa, instead of partnering with Hitchcock, teams up with a filing cabinet.
+Due to health concerns, Scully drops out and Rosa, instead of partnering with Hitchcock, is handcuffed to a filing cabinet.
 Jake and Holt plan to use people in bunny suits to distract everyone while also wearing one but Amy anticipated this as she had her hired actor to fake being Jake's therapist, suggest the idea to Jake.
 Hence, she and Boyle also dress as bunnies.
 In the chaos, Rosa manages to get the Gems and jump off the rooftop to a trampoline.
 She reveals she gave ham to Cheddar throughout the year and had the Heist delayed so everything could work, receiving help from Terry, who felt left out after a while.
 The reason for the delays were that due to everyone debating on who was leading with 2 wins, Rosa switched the Gems in all three heists, effectively becoming the first person to win thrice.
 At Rosa's celebration, the squad starts debating the number of times each one has won.